justintv/Twitch-API/IRC.md

 You can connect to Twitch IRC using the following bits of information:

+- The server name to connect to is: `irc.chat.twitch.tv`.
 - The port to connect to is `6667`
 - SSL is supported on `irc.chat.twitch.tv` on port 443
 - Your nickname must be your Twitch username in lowercase.